iotaledger/integration-services/api/USAGE.md

 The Bridge provides an abstraction layer through REST APIs that allows entity to create decentralized identities (the identity), verify them, attach verifiable credentials and verify them.

-An Example is provided below.
+An example of the Bridge use is provided below.

 ## Example
 TBD

-## Create and verify an identity
+## Create and Verify an Identity

 In order to interact with other users in a trusted way there are three major calls to be done which are described in the section 1, 2 & 3.